 4 They will look like horses, and they will run like men riding horses.

-5 They will sound like chariots coming over the tops of the mountains; like the noise of a flame of fire that devours the stubble; like a strong people dressed for battle.
+5 They will sound like chariots rumbling over the tops of the mountains; like the crackling of a fire that devours the stubble; like a mighty army ready for battle.

 God describes the noise of this army of locusts that is coming.
 It is horrible.

-6 When they see them, the people will be in pain, their faces will be black with despair.
+6 When they see them, people are gripped with fear; their faces turn pale with despair.

-7 They will run like mighty men.
+7 (The locust) will run like warriors.
 They will climb walls like soldiers, and they will march in perfect formation.
 They will not break their ranks:

 9 They will overrun the city.
 They will cover the walls.
 They will climb on the houses.
 They will enter all the windows, like a thief.